BBai-Tips/bbai/CONVENTIONS.md

 ## Glossary of Terms

-- **Conversation**: An ongoing interaction between a user and the bbai system, which may include multiple statements and turns.
+- **Conversation**: An ongoing interaction between a user and the BBai system, which may include multiple statements and turns.
-- **Statement**: A single request or input from the user to the bbai system.
+- **Statement**: A single request or input from the user to the BBai system.
-- **Turn**: A single request-response cycle between bbai and the LLM.
+- **Turn**: A single request-response cycle between BBai and the LLM.
-- **Session**: The entire duration of a user's interaction with bbai, which may include multiple conversations.
+- **Session**: The entire duration of a user's interaction with BBai, which may include multiple conversations.
-- **Project**: The collection of files and resources that bbai is working with.
+- **Project**: The collection of files and resources that BBai is working with.
 - **Tool**: A specific function or capability that the LLM can use to perform actions or retrieve information.
 - **Patch**: A set of changes to be applied to a file.
 - **Commit**: A saved state of the project in the version control system.